The Church in the Wood

 The previously corroded metal work has been replaced in copper.
 This is often used by the best churches, St Paul’s cathedral among them on their rooves.
 However, it is unlikely they will have got their copper as economically or greenly as this one.
 A couple of ex hot water cylinders were spotted by Aiden, in a shed in Beauworth near where they were working.
 Steve bought another from a recycling yard and someone who had a heap of redundant copper pieces was persuaded he didn’t want them.
 Hence the words, ‘hot water’ stamped to part of the spire.
 It will, in due course, turn green.

 What now?
-Well, business as usual as it has been throughout the work, and services on July 28th, August 11th ,and 25th and September 8th will culminate in Harvest Festival on the 22nd September.
-Don’t forget the Carol Service on December 8th
+Well, business as usual as it has been throughout the work, and services were conducted through the year.

 See you then